 Remember to cite LawCareers.Net on your application form if you apply to DMH Stallard LLP.

-To apply, you will need to complete an online application form which is available on our website www.dmhstallard.com/careers/training-contracts and email it, along with a copy of your CV to email@example.com
+Our usual application process requires you to complete an online application form which is available on our website www.dmhstallard.com/careers/training-contracts and email it, along with a copy of your CV to firstname.lastname@example.org

-There is a two stage assessment day process.
-The first assessments days will be held on Tuesday 21 April and Thursday 23 April.
-The assessments include a written exercise, a range of exercises and a brief interview.
+There is usually a two stage assessment day process.
+The assessments days are challenging and include a range of assessments, exercises and interviews.

 How to applywww.dmhstallard.com